 USDA loans are guaranteed loans from lenders with favorable terms to prospective homeowners.
 They’re open to any family with a modest income.

 USDA rural development loans are gaining popularity for one big reason — they don’t require a down payment.
-Most feature very flexible, convenient terms and low interest rates.
+Most feature very flexible, convenient terms and low mortgage interest rates.

 Although rural properties are the primary focus of USDA loans, they’re not exclusively reserved for farmland homes.
 The loans target areas with populations under 35,000, including small towns and remote suburban areas that qualify.